“On the Impurity of Dragon-kind”

 Credit for helping me turn “dragons + Judaism” into a story instead of merely an amusing idea goes to Noah Beit-Aharon, who helped me work through where the interesting points of intersection would be, and then how to approach that in a narrative fashion.
 For those who aren’t familiar with Jewish practice, this story is written in the form of a drash or dvar Torah, a sermon examining a passage from scripture and the various commentaries or interpretations of it.
 Furthermore, this one is being delivered by Lady Trent’s son Jake, as part of his (belated) bar mitzvah.

-It will be published in Uncanny Magazine, likely in August 2019.
+It was published in issue #29 of Uncanny Magazine, July/August 2019.